 When Metherell and a bunch of other experienced players were lured to the WA goldfields in 1895, Polglase was expected to go with them but delayed his departure until after Norwood's mid-season visit to Victoria.
 He played usefully on the ball as Norwood lost to Melbourne, drew with Collingwood and defeated Essendon.
 The trip was a football success but a financial flop, with costs of 200 pounds far outweighing takings of 30 pounds.

 Jimmy was effective as usual when Norwood and Port Adelaide played an exciting draw before a Monday holiday crowd of 8,000 at Adelaide Oval on 24 June 1895.
 Norwood hit the post twice and had the better of the scoring, 3.10 to 3.8, but behinds then did not count.

 After that match, Polglase and Tom Hantke joined Metherell, Jack Cullen, Charlie Atkins, Jim Mullaney and Tom Coombe at the WA diggings and Ossie Bertram was transferred to Perth in his employment.
 The bottom fell out of Norwood's season.
 For the last six weeks, the average attendance at training was about four players.
 Remarkably, the club still finished second, behind South Adelaide.

-Jimmy and 'Tuck' teamed again, in goldfields football with the Boulder, Mines and Warriors clubs.
+Jimmy and 'Tack' teamed again, in goldfields football with the Boulder, Mines and Warriors clubs.
 Born at Moonta Mines on 2 June 1872, Jimmy married Rosetta Hurley in Kalgoorlie in 1904.
 He died in Adelaide on 5 November 1941, survived by his widow, three daughters and a son.

 P Robins June 2017